The $2 billion digital 'ram-raids': Inside the scams - fraudsters targeting your money

 He describes it like a game of “whack a mole”.

-While banks acknowledge their role to play - and there’s more to be done - they also say it takes a village to raze a fraudster.
+While banks acknowledge their role to play, he says - and there’s more to be done - they also say it takes a village to raze a fraudster.

 They want to see telcos, social media and search engine companies playing their part.